Peter began to tell Him, “Look, we have left everything and followed You.”

-In the Christian life we make sacrifices as well.
+In the Christian life, we make sacrifices as well.
 Instead of sitting in front of the television after a long day, we volunteer for church committees, sing in the choir, or work in the soup kitchen.
-What motivates us to participate in such acts of service?
-If it’s to keep track of our good deeds, then we’re more concerned with building a service record than with honoring Christ.
+What motivates us to do these things?
+If it is to build up a store of good deeds, then we’re more concerned with building a record as Christians than with honoring Christ.
 In other words, our “sacrificial” serving isn’t really serving anyone but ourselves.

-In his book, My Utmost for His Highest, Oswald Chambers asks, “Have you ever been driven to do something for God not because you felt that it was useful or your duty to do so, or that there was anything in it for you, but simply because you love Him?”
-As a Christian, I am called to serve Christ because I love Him, not because I need to earn His love.
-In fact, there is nothing I could do to earn His love; Christ has already done that on the cross!
+In his book My Utmost for His Highest, Oswald Chambers asks, “Have you ever been driven to do something for God not because you felt that it was useful or your duty to do so, or that there was anything in it for you, but simply because you love Him?”4 As a Christian, I am called to serve Christ because I love Him, not because I need to earn His love.
+In fact, there is nothing that I could do to earn His love—Christ already paid the price for that love when He died on the cross!

-I am not called to serve God for personal gain, because, like Peter, we have left everything to follow Jesus.
+We are not called to serve Christ for personal gain, for like Peter, we have left everything to follow Jesus!
 For Christian coaches, genuine love for our athletes motivates a selfless commitment to them.
 Winning takes care of itself.

-1. Am I more concerned about my player’s successes as individuals and athletes than I am about my own coaching accomplishments?
+1. Are you more concerned about your players’ successes, as individuals and as athletes, than you are about your own coaching accomplishments?

-3. What steps can I take to keep my motives on track as a coach and as a child of God?
+3. What steps can you take to keep your motives on track—both as a coach and as a child of God?

-Heavenly Father, please remind me that nothing compares to knowing Christ Jesus my Lord.
+Please remind me, oh God, that nothing compares to knowing Christ Jesus my Lord!
 Amen.